JQGoh/multivariate_time_series_pipeline/README.md

 Multivariate Time Series Pipeline
 ==============================

-Demonstration of building a configurable multivariate time series pipeline which performs feature engineering for time series forecasting.
+A demonstration of building an interpretable multivariate time series feature engineering pipeline for forecasting.

 ## Quick Start
 1. Install the required Python packages.
 Installation in a virtual environment is recommended, see [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for an example.